dEAduction/dEAduction/CONTRIBUTING.md

 ### Code documentation

-As you will see in this section, d∃∀duction's code documentation may be long to write and needs maintenance. **Documentation is however as essential as your code**.
+As you will see in this section, d∃∀duction's code documentation may be long to write and needs be maintained when the code is changed.
+But **Documentation is as essential as your code**.
 It may be never useful for the author but *will* be for any person discovering your code in order to maintain it understand it for their own needs.
-When writing documentation, you should always assume that the reader is not familiar with your code and has very few time to understand it.
-The writer should do most of the work, so that the reader can efficiently and fastly understand the essence and utility of your code by reading its documentation a single time.
+As Guido said, *code is read much more often than it is written*.
+When writing documentation, you should always assume that the reader is not familiar with your code and has very few time and skill to understand it.
+The writer should do most of the work, so that the reader can efficiently understand the essence and utility of your code in a single reading.
 Documentation should not only tell what a piece of code does, it *must* tell why it exists, why it is *necessary*, where it is used and how it is used (provide examples if necessary).
-Context of the code is almost as important as the code.

 #### Functions and methods signatures